-For requirements tasked to the Navy, US Fleet Forces validates that the Navy has the capacity to fill the requirement.
-Then, Fleet Forces works with OPNAV and PERS to fill the requirement.
+For requirements tasked to the Navy, U.S. Fleet Forces (USFF) validates that the Navy has the capacity to fill the requirement.
+Then, USFF works with OPNAV and PERS to fill the requirement.

 Once the Requirements process is complete, the sourcing process begins.
 Fleet Forces fills Active Duty IA billets and tasks Commander Navy Reserve Force Command, or CNRFC, to source Reserve Component IA Billets.